we-learn-js/js-training/src/slides/03-AsyncProgramming.md

 > As each `then` returns a **new independant promise**, the rejection handler is only triggered if something happens is the 'previous' promise.

-> Also, the fulfillment handler will not be called on the next promise if first promise is rejected
+> Also, the resolution handler will not be called on the next promise if first promise is rejected

 ----